So you are managing a project, you have a budget and you are spending lots of money, but do you really know how well your project is performing?

 |Stormwater pits every 200m||each||25||$150,000||$6,000||$75,000||15||$5,000||$75,000||10||$60,000||$50,000||$10,000|

-The above report highlights the intial rate at which we expected to deliver the project for and it also shows the rate for which we are currently delivering work.
+The above report highlights the initial rate at which we expected to deliver the project for.
+It also shows the rate for which we are currently delivering work.

-Hopefully you find this conecpt useful and can put it into practice with some of your current projects and wow the rest of your Project Management team.
+Hopefully you find this concept useful and can put it into practice with some of your current projects and wow the rest of your project management team.